-2) If you have one or more claims.
+- If you have one or more TPD claims.

-5) The likely time to get your TPD lump sum payout
+- The likely time to get your TPD payout

-How long will it take to claim my TPD benefits?
+How long will it take to make a TPD claim?

-In most cases, your insurance provider will payout TPD benefits within a 6 to 12-month period.
+In most cases, your insurance provider will pay TPD benefits within a 6- to 12-month period.
 Once your insurance company has received your case, there is typically a six-month assessment period.
-You may need to attend a medical review with the insurer’s disability assessor during this time.
+During this time, you may need to attend a medical review with the insurer’s disability assessor.

-When your Total and Permanent Disability insurer has reached a decision, your superannuation fund trustee must also assess your claim.
-It usually takes two months for this review process.
+When your total and permanent disability insurer has decided, your superannuation fund trustee must also assess your claim.
+This review process usually takes two months.

 Our legal team helps 100’s of Aussies access their TPD entitlements every year.
 We regularly deal with all major Australian insurance companies and understand their expectations.
 Our compensation claim lawyers will investigate your TPD policies for free and let you know a reasonable time frame for your case when you contact us for your free legal case review.

-These are the steps for making a claim for TPD
+These are the steps of the TPD claims process

-1) Locate all your Super TPD insurance policies.
+- Locate all your Super TPD insurance policies

 Read more about claiming TPD benefits